fizyr/keras-retinanet/README.md

 ### Todo's
 * Allow `batch_size > 1`.
 * Compare result w.r.t. paper results.
-* Disable parts of the network when in test mode.
-* Fix saving / loading of model (currently only saving / loading of weights works).

 ### Notes
 * This implementation currently uses the `softmax` activation to classify boxes.
 The paper mentions a `sigmoid` activation instead.
 Given the origin of parts of this code, the `softmax` activation method was easier to implement.
 A comparison between `sigmoid` and `softmax` would be interesting, but left as unexplored.